 Conclusion

-Furthermore, implementing fire safety measures and preventive measures can significantly reduce the risk of fire damage.
-These measures may include installing smoke detectors, maintaining fire extinguishers, creating evacuation plans, and conducting regular inspections to identify and address potential fire hazards.
+In addition to restoration, fire prevention should remain a priority.
+Important safety measures include installing smoke detectors, maintaining fire extinguishers, creating evacuation plans, and conducting regular inspections to identify potential fire hazards.